 Spousal support is intended to give spouses the financial stability they need to move on after a divorce.
 Before a judge decides how much to award, he or she will take into consideration multiple factors designed to ensure that the amount is fair.
 However, there’s no way for a judge to anticipate life changes that take place out of court.
 That’s why Georgia allows both parties to ask that spousal support – also known as alimony – be modified under certain circumstances.
 There is no guarantee that a court will grant your request for a spousal support modification, so you need an experienced domestic litigator who will press your case.
 An attorney can also help you defend against a modification request.
-Turn to E.N.
-Banks-Ware Law Firm, LLC, for all of your family law needs.
+Turn to our team at E.N.
+Banks-Ware Law Firm, LLC, for all your family law needs.

 Not everyone can ask a court to modify alimony.
 Before you can do so, you must meet a few basic criteria: